Cau-Correa/ms1/README.md

 * W3C HTML Validator

-The HTMl of this project went throug *W3C Marcup validation service* having showed-up 6 errors all related to the Iframe code add from Sound Cloud.
+The HTMl of this project went through *W3C Markup validation service* having shown-up 6 errors all related to the Iframe code add from SoundCloud.

 The same error appears on lines: 77, 87, 97, 107, 117, and 127.